 - We give our best and draw the best out of others Excellence honors God and attracts high-impact leaders.
 We're not pathological about perfection, but we know we can always do better.
 High on every staff and programming meeting agenda is evaluation.
-No one is exempt from grace-filled feedback. - Every weekend experience is EPIC (experiential, participatory, image-based, and connective) Prevailing church leaders go crazy with this one.
-They believe that everyone who attends should (a) be accepted just as they are, (b) enjoy the experience, (c) understand everything that happens, and (d) be appropriately challenged to take a next step.
+No one is exempt from grace-filled feedback. - Every weekend experience is EPIC (experiential, participatory, image-based, and connective) Prevailing church leaders believe that everyone who attends should (a) be accepted just as they are, (b) enjoy the experience, (c) understand everything that happens, and (d) be appropriately challenged to take a next step.
 The programming team meets every week to make sure the program is fun, relevant, and substantive.
 Heart-changing worship happens in the atmosphere of energy and commitment with a healthy dose of laughter. - Spiritual progress is normal No matter who you are, hang around a prevailing church for a while, and you will grow spiritually.
-As a first-time attender passes the Guest Services table, he picks up a cool brochure that explains the four levels of commitment and nudges him to the next level (Family, Team, Christian, Epiciple11).
+As a first-time attender passes the Guest Services table, he picks up a cool brochure that explains the four levels of commitment and nudges him to the next level (Family, Team, Christian, Epiciple).
 Everyone is challenged to get in the habit of reading the Bible every day, hook up with a Life Group, or study one-on-one with an Epi-ciple. - The stakes are high, and so is our commitment Leaders in a prevailing church are nuts about taking God seriously, and they're not shy about challenging people to pray, serve, and give.
 Leaders model high commitment in their personal lives as well as in their areas of influence in the church.
 Attenders love the atmosphere of full devotion to a kingdom cause, and they deem it normal to follow suit. - Healthy people do not demand their way; they do demand to have their way considered Secure leaders encourage dissent.
 They listen to every criticism, accolade, and idea and respectfully consider each perspective.
 They are clear about where the church is going, and they constantly make course corrections.
-They simply smile about (that is, they can't imagine fighting over) trivial matters such as drums, meat, dress code, or whether the "Seinfeld" video clip crossed the line.
-Not everyone will like this church, and that's OK. - There ain't no 'us' and 'them' Seekers can sniff out spiritual arrogance like decomposing fish at the Pike Street market.
+They simply smile about (that is, they can't imagine fighting over) trivial matters like drums, meat, dress code, or the last film clip.
+Not everyone will like this church, and that's OK. - There ain't no 'us' and 'them' Seekers can sniff out spiritual arrogance.
 It doesn't matter if it's on the individual level, or if we deem our church to be superior to the one down the street.
-On the individual level, we all are sinners in need of a Savior.
-Wherever we are in our spiritual journey, we're on the same path as the next guy.
-On the church level, leaders in healthy churches don't presume theirs is closer to God than a church that sees some things differently or worships on a different day.
-We all are the Body of Christ, and all part of His plan to redeem the world.
+Leaders in healthy churches don't presume theirs is closer to God than a church that sees some things differently.

-11 An Epi-ciple is a person who (a) is outrageously devoted to God and, (b) chooses to live out that commitment primarily through Epikos Church.
+&lt;sup>11 An Epi-ciple is a person who (a) is outrageously devoted to God and, (b) chooses to live out that commitment primarily through Epikos Church.